OPS-E2E-PPE/VBA-Docs/api/Word.Border.LineStyle.md

 keywords: vbawd10.chm154861571
 f1_keywords:
 - vbawd10.chm154861571
-ms.prod: word
 api_name:
 - Word.Border.LineStyle
 ms.assetid: 1e95d9b9-1293-753a-efbd-8fc95e9dd8b0
 ms.date: 06/08/2017
-localization_priority: Normal
+ms.localizationpriority: medium
 ---

 # Border.LineStyle property (Word)

 Returns or sets the border line style for the specified object.
 Read/write **WdLineStyle**.

 ## Syntax

- _expression_. `LineStyle`
+_expression_.**LineStyle**

 _expression_ Required.
 A variable that represents a '[Border](Word.Border.md)' object.

 ## Remarks

 Setting the **LineStyle** property for a range that refers to individual characters or words applies a character border.

 Setting the **LineStyle** property for a paragraph or range of paragraphs applies a paragraph border.
 Use the **InsideLineStyle** property to apply a border between consecutive paragraphs.

 Setting the **LineStyle** property for a section applies a page border around the pages in the section.

 ## Example